-As specification may be initially extensive, actual batch data are essential for quality assessment.
+As specification may be initially be very wide, actual batch data are essential for quality assessment.
 For quantitative parameters, actual numerical values should be presented.

 The focus of this section is to demonstrate the quality of the batches (conformance to established preliminary specification) to be used in the given clinical trial.
-For early-phase clinical trials, which are often characterised by a limited number of batches, results for relevant non-clinical and clinical batches should be provided, including the results of batches to be used in the given clinical trial.
-However, with longer production history, it could be acceptable to provide results for only a number of representative batches, if appropriately justified.
+For early-phase clinical trials, where only a limited number of batches of active substance have been manufactured, test results for relevant clinical and non-clinical batches should be provided, including those to be used in the clinical trial.
+For active substances with a longer production history, it could be acceptable to provide results for only a number of representative batches, if appropriately justified.

 Batch number, batch size, manufacturing site, manufacturing date, control methods, acceptance criteria and the test results should be listed together with the use of the batches.
-The manufacturing process used for each batch should be identified.
+The manufacturing process used for each batch and any differences in these processes should be identified.

-A statement should be included whether the batch analyses data presented are from the batches that will be used in the clinical trial, or whether additional batches not yet manufactured at time of submission of the IMPD might be used.
+A statement should be included whether the batch analyses data presented are from the batches that will be used in the clinical trial, or whether additional batches not yet manufactured at time of submission of the pharmaceutical data might be used.